Skip to main contentSkip to navigationSkip to search

 • Reduce scope 1 and 2 greenhouse gas emissions by at least 50% by 2035 (compared to 2023 levels)

-• Transition from combustion engine cars to electric cars should be conducted as fast as possible
+• Transition from combustion engine cars to battery electric vehicles (BEV) should be conducted as fast as possible6

 Camurus' contribution: Camurus' Business Ethics and Compliance Framework, which includes policies, procedures, controls and governance mechanisms, is designed to detect, prevent and address bribery and other forms of corruption.
 The framework is applied across the operations, with particular focus on measures that mitigate those risks in relation to the interactions with Camurus customers and other healthcare stakeholders, including interactions performed by Third Parties on Camurus' behalf.
 The framework is continously strengthened, through expanded policies, controls and training.
 These ensure oversight and monitoring of activities in the business, build ownership and awareness for ethics and compliance in the organization, and lower the resistance to raising difficult questions and reporting concerns.